How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 Step 1: Week 1: Server-side tracking install

-ZenoX Shopify app on Shopify stores.
-Conversion API validation against Shopify back-end.
-Enhanced conversions enabled.
-The data Google sees now matches the Shopify orders dashboard.
-The fix that pays back the most on a Shopify Google Ads account.
+We install the ZenoX Shopify app on Shopify stores and validate the conversion API against the Shopify back-end.
+We turn on enhanced conversions.
+After that, the data Google sees matches the Shopify orders dashboard.
+This is the fix that pays back the most on a Shopify Google Ads account.

 Step 2: Week 1-2: Variant pricing fix

-Item-group IDs deployed across the feed.
-15-variant products compress into 1 listing with attribute differentiation.
-GMC disapprovals for misleading pricing disappear.
-PMax sees one product with 15x the conversion signal instead of 15 weak signals.
+We deploy item-group IDs across the feed, so 15-variant products compress into 1 listing with attribute differentiation.
+GMC disapprovals for misleading pricing disappear, and PMax sees one product with 15x the conversion signal instead of 15 weak signals.

 Step 3: Week 2: Top 80 SKU title rewrites

-Search-term report drives the rewrite.
-Specs first (size, material, weight, occasion).
-Marketing copy second.
+The search-term report drives the rewrite: specs first (size, material, weight, occasion), marketing copy second.
 This single move typically lifts ROAS 15-25%.

 Step 4: Week 2-3: Performance Max restructure by margin tier

-Three campaigns: Tier A (Champions), Tier B (active catalogue), Tier C (tail).
-Custom labels deployed (margin_band, velocity_30d, vertical-specific).
-Listing-group rules enforce ROAS floors per tier.
+We split the account into three campaigns: Tier A (Champions), Tier B (active catalogue), Tier C (tail).
+We deploy custom labels (margin_band, velocity_30d, vertical-specific), and listing-group rules enforce ROAS floors per tier.

 Step 5: Week 3-4: Search backstops and branded query exclusions

-Branded queries excluded from broad PMax via account-level brand list.
-Dedicated Search campaign for branded + bottom-funnel intent.
-Brand-defence Search against competitors bidding on your terms.
+We exclude branded queries from broad PMax using an account-level brand list, run a dedicated Search campaign for branded and bottom-funnel intent, and add brand-defence Search against competitors bidding on your terms.

 Bid strategy changes happen in week 3 only if the account is starved (previous tROAS too high).
 Otherwise bids come last, not first.